-MUS 325 Marching Band Techniques (1) i (odd-numbered years).
+MUS 325 Marching Band Techniques (1) i (on demand).
 Materials and ideas in marching band techniques.
 Prerequisite: MUS 145.

-MUS 326 Instrument Care and Repair (1) ii (even-numbered years).
+MUS 326 Instrument Care and Repair (1) ii (on demand).
 Techniques and experience in the repair of band and orchestra instruments; emphasizes practical and economical use of materials, skill, and time.
 Prerequisite: Two of the following: MUS 132, 134, 230, 232.

 MUS 404 Twentieth-Century Techniques (2) ii.
 The study of the compositional techniques and forms in tonal, atonal and the avant-garde music of the twentieth century.
+Prerequisite: MUS 304.